 In the wake of mourning do you feel like you’ve done a good job of taking care of yourself?

 A little bit after my mom passed I moved out to my own apartment just because I was so sad being in the house when she wasn’t there.
 I really just stayed in school part-time and worked and tried to keep a normal routine.
-I feel like I’ve been doing a good job
+I feel like I’ve been doing a good job about taking care of myself without my mom.
+I don’t want to become sad and nonproductive with my life but it has been hard.

 Is there anything your mom used to say about loving yourself?